aackerman/aaronackerman.com/_drafts/react-qualitatively-better.md

 Excluding JSX syntax, which is optional, there is zero special syntax for React.
 Every `<div>` is transformed into `React.createElement('div')`.

 Early warnings are a pretty big deal when it comes to React.
-When I use `class=` on a React component, console warning messages will be logged asking me if I really meant `className=`, and it's right, I did mean `className`. [`react-a11y`](https://github.com/rackt/react-a11y) from [@ryanflorence](https://twitter.com/ryanflorence) provides message in the same vein as the main React library offering details about accessibility problems with returned spec for the DOM.
+When I use `class=` on a React component, console warning messages will be logged asking me if I really meant `className=`, and it's right, I did mean `className`. [`react-a11y`](https://github.com/rackt/react-a11y) from [@ryanflorence](https://twitter.com/ryanflorence) provides messages in the same vein as the main React library offering details about accessibility problems with returned spec for the DOM.

 The flexibility of React is understated.
 The interoperability with existing tools is extremely important.
 React can work with any major library out there, for better or for worse.